-In the last game, against Nadezhdin, there is an obvious difference between the players, nevertheless it is a good example of how white can crush black on this variation.
+In the last game, against Nadezhdin, there is an obvious difference between the players, nevertheless, it is a good example of how white can crush black in this variation.

 If you want to improve your chess level, you need to have a clear study plan.
 If you aim for a dramatic improvement at chess you need to work on all of the elements of the game in a systematic way:

 - positional play

 - attacking skills

 - psychological preparation